Bisinle/Bank-of-Flatiron/README.md

 5. `Theme Context:`
    The component consumes the theme value from the themeContext created in the App component, enabling it to apply appropriate styles based on the current theme.

+### 2. Transaction.js

+`Transaction component` encapsulates the visual representation and interactivity for a single transaction in the table, allowing users to `delete` or `edit` individual transactions with ease.
+This component is often used within the `TransactionList component` to display multiple transactions in the table view.

+### 3. TransactionForm

+Description:
+The TransactionForm component receives a callback function, PostFormObjectToServer, from its parent component, which is responsible for posting the new transaction data to the server.

+When rendered, the component displays an HTML form with input fields for category, description, amount, and date.
+Users can enter the relevant details for a new transaction into these input fields.

+<ins>Key Functionality:</ins>

+1. `State Management:` The component utilizes the useState hook to manage a state object named FormObject, which holds the values entered by the user into the input fields.

+2. `Input Change Handler:` As users type or change values in the input fields, the FornObjectCreator function is triggered, updating the FormObject state with the new values.
+This is achieved by using the spread operator to create a new state object with the updated values for the specific field.

+3. `Form Submission:` When the form is submitted, the formSubmit function is called.
+It prevents the default form submission behavior and invokes the PostFormObjectToServer callback, passing the FormObject state containing the new transaction data.
+After the submission, the input fields are reset to empty values using setFormObject.